Dikachi-P/alx-system_engineering_devops/0x01-shell_permission/README.md

 6-multiple_permissions: add execute permission to the owner and the group owner, and read permission to other users, to the file hello
 7-everybody: add execute permission to the owner, the group owner and the other users, to the file hello
 8-James_Bond: set all permissions to other users, and no permission at all to the owner and the group owner
 9-John_Doe: set mode of the file hello to this -rwxr-x-wx
+10-mirror_permissions: set the mode of the file hello same as olleh file